TRACK CHAIRS

 Information is among the key life-supporting essentials in a disaster response, as well as water and basic foods which are vital to sustain lives.
 Above all, the recent pandemics, environmental changes, geopolitical tensions have shown how information (about contamination, about root causes, about trust, about stocks, about science and progress) could be at the heart of the crisis management.
 Information and Communication Technology (ICT) has, and will continue to profoundly change, disaster management in years to come.
 This, coupled with the impressive recent advances in artificial intelligence, offers huge potential for better management of crisis situations.
 Data and information management also guides us to build a disaster-resilient community which can adapt the society to those unexpected events.
 These issues should be tackled at each level of the governance (international, national, regional, local, etc.), and with regards to all relevant dimensions (social, technological, interoperability, agility, etc.).

 We invite papers that deal with any aspect of the analysis, design, development, deployment, implementation, integration, operation, use or evaluation of ICT for crisis management, and resilient communities, especially in the perspective of discussing the roles of government and governance structures.
-Papers may address any phase in the disaster management cycle: prevention and mitigation; preparedness; alert; response; recovery; and post disaster.
-We also support innovative and break-through visions regarding these topics.

 - Government’s disaster preparedness – disaster management plan, business continuity plan